thomasbelliott/516-1/scaffolding1.md

-1. Write a program that asks the user to enter two numbers and displays an alert box with the sum of the numbers entered.
+**1. Write a program that asks the user to enter two numbers and displays an alert box with the sum of the numbers entered.**

 <details><summary>Solution</summary>
 <p>